jie65535/awesome-balatro/README.md

 ### Tags

 - [Tags Preview](https://github.com/JKd3vLD/BalatroTagPreview) - Uncommon, Rare, Foil, Holographic, Polychrome and Negative Tags show the Joker you will receive in the shop. by `@JK`
+- [DNA Splice Tag](https://github.com/jlwoolf/DNASplice) - Adds a tag that gives a free DNA joker in the shop. by [@jlwoolf](https://github.com/jlwoolf)

 ### Textures